mongodb/docs/source/advanced-usage.rst

 page.
 The current selection is displayed in a larger font.
 These options are:

-- "minute," which is the default setting.
+- "by minute," which is the default setting.
 All charts plot one data point per minute.

-- "five minute," which re-plots all charts with five-minute averages.
+- "by 5min," which re-plots all charts with five-minute averages.

-- "hour," which re-plots all charts with hourly averages.
+- "by hour," which re-plots all charts with hourly averages.

-- "day," which re-plots the chart to display a period of time greater than 24 hours, Possible scopes are: "week," "two week," "month," "six month" and "year."
+- "by day," which re-plots the chart to display a period of time greater than 24 hours, Possible scopes are: "week," "two week," "month," "six month" and "year."